-It is the policy of the Benedictine University Nutrition programs to support the University policies regarding student responsibilities and behavior.
+University policies regarding student responsibilities and behavior.
 Refer to the Appendices of this document for the University policies:

 - A. Student Statement of Rights and Responsibilities policy

 - B. Alcohol policy and Signs of Inebriation

-- c.
-Drug Free Campus/Workplace Policy
+- C. Drug Free Campus/Workplace Policy

 - D. Conflict Resolution Procedures